Skip to main content

 This deploys:

-• Database: TimescaleDB instance for time-series data storage
+• MSR Database: TimescaleDB instance for time-series data storage

 See the Kafka Connect configuration guide for detailed connector setup.